Rosazea: Was hinter der chronischen Rötung steckt

 How do I distinguish rosacea from common acne?

-Does diet affect the skin?
+Does diet affect skin appearance?

 Is makeup possible with reactive skin?